restorando/angular-pickadate/README.md

 LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-### Future development

-Currently `pickadate` only works as an inline datepicker, but would like it to make it work in any text input as an overlay like the `jquery-ui` one.
-Will be happy to merge your pull requests.